corrode/tarnish/README.md

 }
 ```

-Your input and output types just need to derive `Serialize` and `Deserialize`.
+Your input and output types need to derive `Serialize` and `Deserialize`;
-Everything else happens behind the scenes.
+everything else happens behind the scenes.
 You can also use types from the
 standard library like `String` for both input and output if that's all you need.
-There is a blanket implementation for those.
+(There is a blanket implementation for those.)

 ## Example Use-Case: Wrapping Unsafe FFI

 The original use-case is isolating unsafe FFI calls, so let's look at an example
-in that context.
+in more detail.

 ```rust,no_run
 use tarnish::{Task, Process};